aboldguess/mingle/README.md

 Once running, open your browser at `http://localhost:8080` (or the port you specified).
 Allow webcam access when prompted.

+### Troubleshooting
+If you see a blue screen with three loading dots, the webcam stream has not started.
+Confirm that the browser has permission to use the camera and check the terminal or browser console for debug logs.

 ## Development Notes
 - Set `PROD=true` when starting the server to log production mode.
 - Server and client log connection and debugging information to the terminal